-The success of comdirect bank depends largely on trust - the trust that customers, shareholders, employees and the public have in comdirect bank.
+The success of comdirect depends largely on trust - the trust that customers, shareholders, employees and the public have in comdirect.

-The issue of "Compliance" is enshrined in the corporate culture of comdirect bank.
+The issue of "Compliance" is enshrined in the corporate culture of comdirect.
 An independent Compliance Office has been set up and is headed by the Divisional Manager of Compliance & Money Laundering Prevention who reports directly to the management.

 The core responsibilities of the Compliance Office include: